-- The staff provide an attractive, bright playroom which displays and celebrates the children's own work.
-The quality of the interactions between the staff and the children is consistently good.
-As the result of recent training, the staff now use, model and promote mathematical language naturally throughout the session however, they do not provide sufficient challenge to promote effectively the children's creativity, thinking and problem-solving skills. - The cycle of planning, observation and assessment is underdeveloped and has been identified as an area of focus within the development plan.
-Although planning is in place across all areas of the pre-school curriculum, it lacks clear progression and does not guide sufficiently enough the learning, teaching and assessment.
-Whilst there is a system in place for recording observations of the children's learning, the quality of the information recorded is variable and is not used effectively enough to inform future planning and ensure the needs of all children are met. - Based on the evidence available at the time of the inspection, the pre-school's approach to care and welfare impacts positively on learning and teaching and outcomes.
-The positive working relationships create an atmosphere which is supportive and caring and develop the children's well-being.
+- The staff model well and promote the development of the children's oral language.
+They are consistent in their use of positive behaviour strategies and approaches and as a result the children's behaviour is exemplary.
+Whilst the quality of the interactions between the staff and the children in the playroom is consistently good, the majority of interactions during outdoor play are supervisory in nature.
+There are insufficient opportunities to challenge and promote effectively the children's creativity, thinking and problem-solving skills, in particular, during outdoor play. - Planning is in place across all areas of the pre-school curriculum and guides well the learning, teaching and assessment.
+There is a system in place for recording observations of the children's learning; however the quality of the information recorded is variable and the observations are not used effectively to inform future planning and ensure the needs of all children are met. - Based on the evidence available at the time of the inspection, the pre-school's approach to care and welfare impacts positively on learning and teaching and outcomes.
+The positive working relationships create an atmosphere which is relaxed and encouraging and supports the children's well-being.